wmitsuda/one-liner-archive/README.md

 3. On `/sepolia` directory, run: `PRYSM_DATA="<prysm-data-dir>" ERIGON_DATA="<erigon-data-dir>" docker compose up`
 4. Wait a few hours until the archive node finishes syncing sepolia
 5. You should be able to access Otterscan block explorer to browse your archive by accessing: http://localhost:3000/

+## Sepolia testnet (akula + lighthouse **** HIGHLY EXPERIMENTAL ****)

+1. Clone this repo
+2. Create empty dirs for akula (`<akula-data-dir>`) and lighthouse (`<lighthouse-data-dir>`) databases
+3. On `/sepolia-akula-lighthouse` directory, run: `LIGHTHOUSE_DATA="<lighthouse-data-dir>" AKULA_DATA="<akula-data-dir>" docker compose up`
+4. Wait a few hours until the archive node finishes syncing sepolia
+5. You should be able to access Otterscan block explorer to browse your archive by accessing: http://localhost:3000/

+### Updating the local akula image

+Akula has no stable releases or tags so far, so we build an in-place docker image during the service start process.
+It is pinned to a pre-defined git commit hash.

+That means if the `Dockerfile` gets updated, you need to manually run on `/sepolia-akula-lighthouse` directory: `LIGHTHOUSE_DATA="<lighthouse-data-dir>" AKULA_DATA="<akula-data-dir>" docker compose build`

 ## Ropsten testnet (deprecated)